 Sewing Supplies and Notions

 Did you know that a notion is a term used to describe small objects or accessories pertaining to sewing?
-Sewing notions (sewing supplies) can be items sewn or attached to a finished garment or article such as buttons, zippers or snaps.
-They can also be small tools such as thimbles, scissors, seam rippers or pins.
-Thread is considered to be a notion as well as bodkins and a pressing hams.
+Sewing notions (sewing supplies) can be items sewn or attached to a finished garment or article such as buttons, zippers, or snaps.
+They can also be small tools such as thimbles, scissors, seam rippers, or pins.
+Thread is considered to be a notion as well as bodkins and pressing hams.
 There are some really nifty sewing notions on the market that make sewing jobs easier and quicker, take the thumble for example.

 A bodkin is used to thread elastic, ribbons or cords through casing seams.
 They vary in design but a basic bodkin looks like a large sewing needle with a blunt end and a large eye.
 A must for any sewing kit.

 Another useful tool for a seamstress or dressmaker is a pressing ham, it is used for pressing curved seams, shoulders, hips, or busts.
 A pressing ham looks like a stuffed fabric pillow in the shape of a ham.
-It is covered with two types of fabric, one side smooth and one side textured to prevent fabric from slipping while being ironed.
+It is covered with two types of fabric, one side smooth and one side textured to prevent the fabric from slipping while being ironed.
 There are also pressing sleeves that are similar to pressing hams but are used for ironing sleeves.

 A seam ripper is used for removing unwanted stitches in a sewn fabric.
 It is oddly shaped and has two points one sharp and one that has a protective ball on it.
 The sharp point is slipped under the stitch and then pushed upward through the thread.
-The protective ball point on the top is there to help protect the fabric from being accidentally penetrated and ripped.
+The protective ballpoint on the top is there to help protect the fabric from being accidentally penetrated and ripped.
 A sewer can quickly remove an unwanted stitch or stitches without damaging the fabric.
 A must in every sewing basket or kit.